jieming1113/TempoDecompGCN-PD/README.md

 # TempoDecompGCN-PD
+ Official implementation of "Weakly-Supervised Temporal Decomposition with GCNs for Parkinsonian Turning Assessment" (MICCAI 2026)
 ## Overview

 We propose a weakly-supervised temporal decomposition framework for skeleton-based Parkinsonian turning assessment.
 The framework learns to partition turning sequences into temporal instances from video-level diagnostic labels alone, without any frame-level phase annotations.